Mookie Betts Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Padres pitching staff ranks 12th in MLB.

-- The Padres have a 3.70 team ERA that ranks first across all MLB pitching staffs.
+- The Padres have the top team ERA across all MLB pitching staffs (3.75).

-- Padres pitchers combine to surrender the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- Padres pitchers combine to surrender the sixth-fewest home runs in baseball (120 total, 1.1 per game).

-- His most recent appearance came on Sunday against the Texas Rangers, when the righty tossed six scoreless innings while allowing three hits.
+- In his last outing on Sunday against the Texas Rangers, the lefty went five innings, allowing no earned runs while surrendering four hits.

-- The 36-year-old has a 4.53 ERA and 9.8 strikeouts per nine innings across 19 games this season, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.